stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/pdfzoombehavior/_index.md

 title: Aspose::Words::Saving::PdfZoomBehavior enum
 linktitle: PdfZoomBehavior
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Saving::PdfZoomBehavior enum.
-Specifies the type of zoom applied to a PDF document when it is opened in a PDF viewer in C++.
+description: 'Aspose::Words::Saving::PdfZoomBehavior enum.
+Specifies the type of zoom applied to a PDF document when it is opened in a PDF viewer in C++.'
 type: docs
 weight: 8000
 url: /cpp/aspose.words.saving/pdfzoombehavior/